What is Reinke’s edema?

 What treatment options are available for Polypoid Corditis?

 - Voice surgery

 These have no effect on the clinical picture:

 In the early stages, the voice changes associated with Reinke's edema can frequently be compensated for by intensive voice therapy.

 In moderately and highly severe forms, voice surgery is almost always the therapy of choice.
-The phonosurgical procedure to treat Reinke's edema is described in detail in the section Voice Surgery for Reinke's Edema.
+The phonosurgical procedure to treat Reinke's edema (Polypoid Corditis) is described in detail in the section Voice Surgery for Reinke's Edema.
 Moreover, patients are urged to significantly limit their smoking or, at best, to stop altogether.
 Even after successful surgery, Reinke's edema will come back with continued smoking.